ALUMNI

 Courage In Directorship

-October 6, 2021 | Vancouver | British Columbia
+October 6, 2021 ·

-Contributed by Izabela Szydlo
+Contributed by: Izabela Szydlo

 Courage is something Baltej Singh Dhillon knows all too well.
 In 1989, he was offered a job with the RCMP, granted that he removed his turban, cut his hair, and shaved his beard.
 Rather than foregoing his religious obligations, Singh Dhillon bravely challenged the RCMP for the right to wear a turban — and won.
 The victory launched an illustrious career during which he contributed to well-known cases such as the 1985 Air India bombing and the investigation of serial killer Robert Pickton.